Home

 The project described here is not a high end studio microphone, it's a general purpose mic for your PC.
 Though having said that, it is a high output, low noise good quality device.
 It does not need 48V phantom power as it runs from the 5V available on a standard USB socket, and as it's going to be used close to a PC using just a short run of cable, having an unbalanced output is perfectly fine.
 In fact, the output level is high enough to feed directly into the line input of a PC.
 For the electronics, I used exactly the same circuit and layout as my 'One Transistor Electret Mic Preamp' project which fits nicely into the BM-800 body.
 Click here to visit that page for more details about the schematic.
 The electret microphone capsule I used was a Primo EM272Z1 from micbooster.com, still quite small at 10mm but so much better than the one it replaced.
 The stripboard layout below shows the position of the mounting hole and how it's wired to the XLR connector, which as luck would have it, matches pin for pin!
 Just for reference, the bolts used to secure the microphone cradle, mesh basket and circuit board are all M2.5 x 5mm

-And as for the looks, the BM-800 is available in many different colours for both the body and mesh basket, but black ones I think look the best.
-I don't particularly like the gold one I have but it can at least be disguised by fitting a foam windshield
+And as for the looks, the BM-800 is available in many different colours for both the body and mesh basket, but I think black ones look the best.
+I'm not too keen on the gold one I have but it can at least be disguised by fitting a foam windshield

 The cable assembly was made especially for the microphone, consisting of a Neutrik NC3FXX 3 pin XLR line socket at one end with the other end splitting into two tails, one for audio output and one for USB power.
-At the point where it splits I used a PG7 cable gland, which the soldered and insulated joins could just about squeeze into.
-Other splitting methods can be used but I thought utilising a gland seemed quite a neat idea as it clamps securely onto the 6mm mic cable.
+At the point where it splits I used a TDK 7mm clamp on ferrite, which the soldered and insulated joins could just about squeeze into.
+This looks the business and hopefully provides a bit of RF filtering as well.
 For the tails, I re-purposed a no longer used USB phone charging cable and a 3.5mm patch lead, cutting off the ends I didn't need.
 For the main feed cable I used Van Damme Tour Grade Classic XKE.
 All parts available from you know where!